Understanding Deep Learning

 (this work is conducted in collaboration with CR Eric Debreuve)

-second we design a new method for improving on one hand the knowledge base associated to an artwork image database with the deep learning classification results of the images, and on the other hand the deep network decisions with hierarchical annotations.
+second we design a new method for improving on one hand the knowledge base associated to an artwork image database with the deep learning classification results of the visual content, and on the other hand the deep network decisions with hierarchical annotations.

 (this work is conducted in collaboration with DR Fabien Gandon)